EBI-Metagenomics/deciphon/README.md

 pip install deciphon
 ```

+if you have a working Python environment.
 It will run on MacOS and Linux operating systems.
 After installing it, just enter

 ```sh
 deciphon --help